picrin-scheme/picrin/README.md

 		$ make run

 In the default option, when `make` command is called without arguments, it builds the binary and right after that dropped into the picrin interactive shell (REPL).

+- install

+	As of now picrin does not provide a command automatically installs the binary.
+If you want to place picrin library and binary in a parmanent directory, please do it by hand.

 ## Requirement